CoFiI2P: Coarse-to-Fine Correspondences for Image-to-Point Cloud Registration: Methodology

 \subsection{EPnP-RANSAC based Pose Estimation}

 With the precise point-pixel pairs $\Omega_{\mathcal{M}}$, the relative transformation can be solved with EPnP~\cite{lepetit2009ep} algorithm.
 As mentioned in previous approaches, wrong matching may infiltrate into the point-pixel pairs and decrease the registration accuracy.
-In the CoFiI2P, EPnP-RANSAC~\cite{lepetit2009ep,fischler1981random} algorithm is used for robust estimating camera relative pose.
+In the CoFiI2P, the EPnP-RANSAC~\cite{lepetit2009ep,fischler1981random} algorithm is used for robustly estimating camera relative pose.